Types of Betta Fish: Names, Tail, Shape, and Color

 Butterfly

-Popular for their striking looks, these bettas have a solid body and fins with two (sometimes three) bands of color.
-The fin color closest to the body is typically similar in color to the body, while the outer band is usually white or clear.
-High-quality butterflies should have an even 50/50 split of colors with a clear line of delineation between them.
+Popular and visually striking, Butterfly bettas have solid-colored bodies with two (sometimes three) colored bands on their fins.
+The fin color closest to the body typically matches the body, while outer bands are usually white or clear.
+Top-quality Butterflies show an even 50/50 color split with a crisp line between bands.

 Marble